Growing Growers ICT

 Local food is a growing movement in Wichita and surrounding areas – we need more local producers to keep pushing this movement forward.

-You’ll have free access to quality workshops where you’ll receive valuable growing knowledge and helpful books and other resources.
+You have access to free, quality workshops where you receive valuable knowledge and helpful books and resources.

 What we ask of you:

 One of the main ways that aspiring growers learn the ropes is simply getting down in the dirt and doing the work.
-Bringing an apprentice onto your farm may fit within a wide range of commitment and opportunity – your apprentice may be volunteer or paid, depending on your financial situation, and they may work anywhere from 4 hours a week to full time, depending on both of your capacity and availability.
-Apprentices’ work responsibilities can vary, too, whether you’d like help mostly at Saturday markets, thinning fruit trees, planting in the spring, or a little bit of everything.
+Bringing an apprentice onto your farm may fit within a wide range of commitment and opportunity:

-What sets an apprentice apart from a regular farm hand is the mentorship component of the program.
-The program will compensate you $200 for providing eight hours of one-on-one mentoring for you apprentice, where you’ll be able to cover more of the big picture, background concepts that go into running a farm.
+What sets an apprentice apart from a regular farm hand is the mentorship.
+The program will compensate you $200 for providing eight hours of one-on-one mentoring for you apprentice, where you’ll cover big picture, background concepts that go into running a farm.
 From seed ordering to crop planning to recordkeeping to business management considerations – this is where your apprentice will have the chance to learn about the less obvious parts of running a farm.

-The final thing we ask of you is to arrange your apprentice’s farm schedule so that they can attend the other requirements of the program – the workshops and their volunteer time with the Common Ground Mobile Market.
+The final thing we ask of you is to arrange your apprentice’s farm schedule so that they can attend the core workshops and any other learning opportunities they want to attend.

-The workshops occur on a mostly monthly basis, either on Saturdays or Monday afternoons.
+Core workshops occur approximately every three weeks on Monday afternoons and/or Saturday mornings.
 These sessions will cover a host of technical considerations – from soil management to seedling production to pest management to business planning.
-Click here for a full list of workshops.
+Click here for a full list of events.
 As a host farmer, you are also invited to attend the workshops at no cost, but we don’t require this of you.

 (316) 660-0145 | firstname.lastname@example.org